The Notre Dame women's golf team is spending eight days (Aug. 9-17) enjoying the sights and sounds of Ireland.

-Kyle Lynne Demeter completed her eighth season as the assistant women's golf coach at the University of Notre Dame with the conclusion of the 2012-13 campaign.
+Kyle Lynne Demeter completed her ninth season as the assistant women's golf coach at the University of Notre Dame with the conclusion of the 2012-13 campaign.
 Since teaming up with current head coach Susan Holt prior to the 2006-07 season, Demeter has helped the Fighting Irish post the top-six scoring averages in program history while also leading the Irish to six consecutive NCAA Regional appearances and the NCAA Championships for the first time in the program's 25-year history in 2010-11.
 In fact, if you take into account her first year as an Irish assistant coach, the 2005-06 season, Demeter has been a part of the top-eight scoring averages in program history.

 A 2001 graduate from Saint Mary's College in Notre Dame, Ind., and a recipient of a Master's of Science and Education degree from Indiana University in May of 2009, Demeter returned to the Notre Dame community when she was hired in August of 2005.

-This past season, Demeter saw the Irish finish the year with the program's top team stroke average (298.70).
+In 2013, Demeter saw the Irish finish the year with the program's top team stroke average (298.70).
 Notre Dame claimed its third BIG EAST Championship in the last six years.
 Notre Dame reached the NCAA East Regionals at Auburn with its automatic bid, giving the Irish six consecutive trips to the NCAA tournament since 2008.

 Demeter also was instrumental in the recruiting of two of the nation's top junior golfers in Campbell and Weaver for the 2012-13 season.